mattmcwru/RPi-Pico-Projects/README.md

 ### Software Setup

-The following instructions will use the C/C++ SDK and the OpenGDB toolset for Pico development running on MacOS.
+The following instructions will use the C/C++ SDK and the OpenOCD toolset for Pico development running on MacOS.

 **NOTE:** Much of this setup can be automated using the provided [pico_setup.sh](https://raw.githubusercontent.com/raspberrypi/pico-setup/master/pico_setup.sh) script but where is the fun in that?